MrFiftyFifty/MrFiftyFifty/README.md

 - 🔭 I’m currently learning JavaScript and Python

-- 🕶️ I'm planing to become a BACKEND developer
+- 🕶️ I'm planing to become a FULLSTACK developer

 <br/>